I love studying and writing about the inner workings of the mind, especially when it comes to understanding dreams.

 According to Robert Feldman, author of Understanding Psychology 9th edition, there has been a struggle to define the word abnormal (Feldman, R., p.
 511).
 The normal psychology of dreams is that everyone does it, whether they are remembered or not.
 Some will be vivid and easily remembered, others will be vague and easily forgotten upon waking.
 There are some dreaming disorders that would be considered abnormal by some experts.

 For most people, dreams are nothing out of the ordinary.
 On average, a person will dream about 150,000 times if they live to be 70 years old (Feldman, R., p.
 145).
 Most of them will be about everyday events, many will not even be remembered.
-Certain objects may be present in many dreams, while others will have strange plots and take place in out of the ordinary places.
+Certain objects may be present in many dreams, while others will have strange plots and take place in out-of-the-ordinary places.

 About 25 times a year, on average, a person will experience what is known as a nightmare.
 These dreams cause fear and anxiety in the dreamer (Feldman, R. p.
 145).
 They are not out of the ordinary and are experienced by almost everyone at some point or another.
 Nightmares are not the product of a psychological problem in the brain.

 Night terrors are worse than nightmares and are usually experienced by children after stress or trauma (American Academy of Family Physicians, 2005).
 Night terrors will cause a very rapid heart rate and sweating.
-A child may also scream, have their eyes open, but be unable to answer or remember what happened.
+A child may also scream, have their eyes open, but cannot answer or remember what happened.
 They lessen as children get older.
 Psychological therapy has been proven successful to aid children that suffer from night terrors.
 To some, they are considered an abnormal pattern to sleep and dreaming.

 There are many things that can interfere with sleep and dreaming.
-Many things can influence dreams and people can even learn to control their content.
+Many things can influence dreams, and people can even learn to control their content.
 The more research that is done on this topic, the more information will be discovered about the human brain.
 This will lead to more information about the entire process of sleep and dreaming.
-Researchers will no doubt develop more theories and approaches to as more information becomes available.
+Researchers will no doubt develop more theories and approaches as more information becomes available.

 There will probably never be an agreement among psychologists as to why and how people dream.
 One's opinion will be based upon what approach one has the strongest pull towards.
 What is for certain is that people dream.
 Strange, vivid, colorful, or scary dreams, whether they serve a purpose or not, are a part of life.
 Psychologists and researchers will continue to try to explain dreaming and dreaming processes; however, it may take a greater understanding of the human brain in order to do so.